sttoracle/ORACASB/README.md

 "*Monitor and push*" the preferred values to the cloud application.
 At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
 After registration, Oracle CASB Cloud Service reports on changes to these values.

 ![](images/CASB/pushAndMonitor.png)

 Select the "*Push controls and monitor*" radio button and then press the "*Next*" button.

 #### **STEP 6**: Select "*Standard*" Security Controls Policy

 ![](images/CASB/salesforce_controls.png)

-Because the monitor and push option was selected an "*Approval*" radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service (Salesforce in this case) to bring its security configuration in line with the selected Security Control baseline.
+Because the monitor and push option was selected an "*Approval*" radio button will be displayed that will prompt you to acknowledge and consent to CASB Cloud Service making changes in the target service (Salesforce in this case) to bring its security configuration in compliance with the selected Security Control baseline.

 Click the "*Next*" button